krisnaw/tts-frontend/README.md

   - [✅] Audio Controls: Buttons to start, pause, and stop the speech synthesis
 - [✅] Text-to-speech component for Record Histories

+## Explanation and trade-off
+- React Router v7 + Vite is a great combination for building React.js user interfaces.
+It is fast, lightweight, and its main feature is nested routing for building complex UIs.

+- React Router provides many built-in helper functions for building applications, such as the useSearchParams hook to get the current query parameters.

+- Unlike other build tools like Webpack, Vite offers a modern and fast approach.
+Deploying to Vercel, for instance, only takes 22–27 seconds.

 ## Features

 - **Framework**: [React](https://react.dev/) with [Vite](https://vitejs.dev/)